 I am an Intentional Interim Pastor with the Eastern Regional Conference of the Churches of God.
 I currently the Penbrook Church of God in Harrisburg, Pennsylvania.

-I am the Academic and Institutional Liaison for the Scotland PA location of Winebrenner Theological Seminary.
-This, however, comes to an end in August as they are closing thier Pennsylvania campus.
-I still the Findlay OH-based seminary as an Adjunct Professor for Winebrenner teaching in the Master of Arts in Practical Theology, Master of Divinity programs, and the Pastoral Training Institute.
+I am an adjunct professor for Winebrenner Theological Seminary serving the Findlay OH-based seminary teaching in the Master of Arts in Practical Theology program, Master of Divinity program, and the Pastoral Training Institute.